astronomer/airflow-guides/guides/scheduling-in-airflow.md

 ## Dataset driven scheduling

-Airflow 2.4 introduced the concept of Datasets and data driven cross-DAG dependencies.
-In short, this means that you can make Airflow aware of the fact that a task in a DAG updated a data object, for example in an S3 bucket.
+Airflow 2.4 introduced the concept of datasets and data driven cross-DAG dependencies.
+In short, this means that you can make Airflow aware of the fact that a task in a DAG updated a data object.
 Using that awareness, other DAGs can be scheduled depending on these updates to datasets.
-To do so you simply pass the datasets that have to be updated to trigger the DAG run as a list to the `schedule` parameter.
+To do so, you simply pass the names of the datasets a list to the `schedule` parameter.

 ```Python
 dataset1 = Dataset(f"{DATASETS_PATH}/dataset_1.txt")